sumeetmathpati/cs-gate/_os/process-management/process-management.md

         - Unique ID given to process by OS at the time of process creation.
         - Used to identify the process.
     - **Process state**
-        - Process state denoted the current state of process..
+        - Process state denoted the current state of process.
     - **Program counter**
         - Program is a set of instructions.
         - PC stores the address of next instruction which will be executed When process will be schedules for execution.